Eschatologue/CM_wiki/docs/gameplay/action-options.md

 | Investigation | Traps, ciphers, riddles, and gadgetry |
 | Nature | Terrain, flora, weather, and certain creatures (Beasts, Dragons, Oozes, and Plants) |
 | Religion | Deities, religious hierarchies and rites, holy symbols, cults, and certain creatures (Celestials, Fiends, and Undead) |

-## Unarmed Strike

-**Cost:** :rsc-action: Action

-An Unarmed Strike is a melee [attack](#attack) that involves you using your body to damage, grapple, or shove a target within 5 feet of you.

-Whenever you use your Unarmed Strike, choose one of the following options for its effect:

-### Damage

-You make an :d20-attack: **Attack Roll** against the target.
-Your bonus to hit equals your Strength modifier + your Proficiency Bonus.
-On a hit, the target takes Bludgeoning damage equal to 1 + your Strength modifier.

-### Grapple

-The target must succeed on a Strength or Dexterity :d20-save: **Saving Throw** (it chooses which), or it has the Grappled condition.
-The DC for the :d20-save: **Saving Throw** and any escape attempts equals ^^8 + your Strength modifier + your Proficiency Bonus^^.

-This grapple is possible only if the target is no more than one size larger than you and if you have a hand free to grab it.

-### Shove

-The target must succeed on a Strength or Dexterity :d20-save: **Saving Throw** (it chooses which), or you either push the target 5 feet away or cause it to have the Prone condition.

-The DC for the :d20-save: **Saving Throw** equals ^^8 + your Strength modifier + your Proficiency Bonus^^.
-This shove is possible only if the target is no more than one size larger than you